“People and things change with time, but memories remain the same.” – Unknown

 Though the east side was paved for most of my childhood, the wild, untamed, gravel west side was a driving adventure to which I always looked forward.

 I write this at this risk of sounding like a grumpy old gray hair lamenting 5-cent Cokes and an era when not virtually everything had a damn computer built into it.
 I haven’t yet reached the point of screaming at the neighbor kids to get off my lawn.
 I’m not grumpy, and I’m not against progress.
 But my values do straddle a fine line between preserving the past and ensuring a better future.
 I know a paved Cottonwood Pass will save nearly 30 minutes of travel time between the Gunnison Country and Denver.
-I’m also aware asphalt and guardrails and wider lanes will be safer.
-Still, it’s a shame a place that once seized so much character and charm is at risk of becoming just a streak of asphalt charged with transporting unsuspecting folks to that proverbial point B.
+I’m also aware that asphalt and guardrails and wider lanes will be safer.
+Still, it’s a shame a place that once seized so much character and charm is at risk of becoming just a streak of asphalt charged with transporting oblivious folks to that proverbial point B.

 Much of what made Cottonwood special to me will soon be lost to the steady march of progress.
 It will never be the same place, the same experience as what exists now only in my memory.